richonguzman/LoRa_APRS_Tracker/README.md

 ____________________________________________________
 ## Timeline (Versions):

+- 2023.12.11 Added support for EByte 400M30S 1Watt LoRa module for DIY ESP32 Tracker.
 - 2023.12.07 Added TTGO Lilygo LoRa32 v2.1 board as Bluetooth TNC(Android/Apple) and as a Tracker (with external GPS module).
-- 2023.12.07 Added ESP32 as DIY Tracker (with external GPS Module).
+- 2023.12.07 Added ESP32 as DIY Tracker (with external GPS Module) with LoRa SX1278 module.
 - 2023.12.06 T-Beam V1.2 as default board.
 - 2023.12.05 Updated packets recognition (+Objects + Mic-E).
 - 2023.11.28 Adding BLE connection to use it as TNC with APRS.fi app for iOS.